Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 - Max asks Aarock why he decided to join Eclipse/Cytek
   Aarock: I want to show that I am the Best and what I figured what better way to do that than to join the worst team in the league and win.

-Max fights Airiona outside of cyberspace Xenos tells Max if he can beat her he can join/fight in the next match
+Max fights Airiona outside of cyberspace Kyshumu tells Max if he can beat her he can join/fight in the next match

-Max tells Xenos that he aready beat a Cybervator Airiona/Aarock cuts Max off telling him that they let him win and how Spike set everything up.
+Max tells Kyshumu that he aready beat a Cybervator Aarock cuts Max off telling him that they let him win and how Spike set everything up.
 Max replies yelling.
 He what!?

 Airiona subtlety tells Aarock that he is giving Max to much information